Skip to main content

 • Compute Merkle root of completed field IDs

-• Generate Dilithium (post-quantum) signature of the message
+• Generate Dilithium (post-quantum) signature commitment for the signing message

-• Create EIP-712 Ethereum signature for the transaction
+• Produce EIP-712 typed data signature for the relay transaction

 2. Server validation:

-• Check all required fields are present in the Merkle tree
+• Check required fields are present in the Merkle tree

-• Ensure field IDs match the signer’s assigned fields in manifest
+• Ensure field IDs match the signer's assigned fields in the manifest

 • Simulate the on-chain transaction (catches revert conditions)